muratk5n/thirdwave/en/README.md

 ---

-Excessive comm can be a problem; RU is prepared for that bcz it is preferred by NATO.
+Excessive comm can be a problem; RU is prepared for that bcz is preferred by NATO.

 NYT: "On Front Lines, Communication Breakdowns Prove Costly for